Cystitis

 How is cystitis diagnosed?

-To be considered as cystitis, the growth of bacteria in the urine culture must show significant bacteriuria.
-Then, it is necessary to identify the anatomical location of the infection, using the clinical symptoms and, if necessary, complementary explorations.
+Next, it is necessary to identify the anatomical location of the infection, using clinical symptoms and, if necessary, complementary examinations.

-• Primoinfection or isolated infection.
+- Primoinfection or isolated infection

 Treatment of cystitis depends on the underlying cause and severity of the infection, and can range from antibiotics to self-care measures and lifestyle changes.